 Pace lap - Dave in the middle of row 5

-After winning the 1964 Indianapolis 500 a happy but subdued AJ Foyt holds a glimpse of what tomorrow's headlines will be.
+After winning the 1964 Indianapolis 500 a happy but subdued AJ Foyt holds a glimpse of what tomorrow's headlines will read.
+Two

 JC Agajanian was kind enough to offer Mickey and a distraught Sherry MacDonald a ride back to California on his chartered plane.